arquitecturaaadcm/mapbakery.github.io/README.md

 The advantages of using just those universal mapping elements is that:

-- maps are easy to read
+-	Maps are easy to read.
-- maps are easy to explain
+-	Maps are easy to explain, there is no discussion about the meaning of the visual elements itself.
-- it's easy to collaborate when making maps
-- people are more willing to give feedback
+-	It’s easier make and improve maps together.
+People are also more inclined to give feedback thanks to the simplicity of the used visual elements.
-- it's easy to integrate a map and a story
+-	When you tell a story it is easy to refer to parts of the map.
-- **and most important it supports and enforces our natural mental mapping process!**
+-	**hese kind of maps support and enforce our natural mental mapping process!**

 ## Living maps